parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 ```
 ### Running the benchmark ###

-To determine the maximum throughput while running the workload with eight client threads,
+To determine the maximum throughput while running the workload with 8 client threads,
 200 TCP/IP connections, and a get/set ratio of 0.8, use the following command. `TH` refers to the _throughput_ mode of operation.

 ```bash